pbagos/fastMETA/README.md

-# fastmeta
+# fastMETA
-fastmeta: an ultra fast and efficient software tool for multivariate meta-analysis of GWAS
+fastMETA: an ultra fast and efficient software tool for multivariate meta-analysis of GWAS

 # Execution command